Program guide

 Questions tied to this exact path

-- Does ND Housing Start require a participating lender for this household and loan setup?
+- Is your team approved to originate ND Housing Start for this household and loan setup?

-- Which first-mortgage product must be paired with ND Housing Start, and can it be combined with the saved options?
+- Which first-mortgage product must be paired with ND Housing Start, and what breaks eligibility?

 Action checklist preview